National Oceanic and Atmospheric Administration: Founding

+20th century

-The most direct predecessor of NOAA was the Environmental Science Services Administration (ESSA), into which several existing scientific agencies such as the United States Coast and Geodetic Survey, the Weather Bureau and the uniformed Corps were absorbed in 1965.
+The most direct predecessor of NOAA was the Environmental Science Services Administration (ESSA), into which several existing scientific agencies such as the United States Coast and Geodetic Survey, the Weather Bureau, and the uniformed Corps were absorbed in 1965.

-NOAA was established within the Department of Commerce via the Reorganization Plan No. 4 and formed on October 3, 1970, after U.S. President Richard Nixon proposed creating a new agency to serve a national need for "better protection of life and property from natural hazards… for a better understanding of the total environment… [and] for exploration and development leading to the intelligent use of our marine resources".
-NOAA is a part of the Department of Commerce rather than the Department of Interior because of a feud between President Nixon and his interior secretary, Wally Hickel, over the Nixon Administration's Vietnam War policy.
-Nixon did not like Hickel's letter urging Nixon to listen to the Vietnam War demonstrators, and thus punished Hickel by not putting NOAA in the Interior Department.
+NOAA was established within the Department of Commerce via the Reorganization Plan No. 4, and formed on October 3, 1970, after U.S. President Richard Nixon proposed creating a new agency to serve a national need for "better protection of life and property from natural hazards... for a better understanding of the total environment... [and] for exploration and development leading to the intelligent use of our marine resources".

+NOAA is a part of the Department of Commerce rather than the Department of Interior, because of a feud between President Nixon and his interior secretary, Wally Hickel, over the Nixon Administration's Vietnam War policy.
+Nixon did not like Hickel's letter urging Nixon to listen to the Vietnam War demonstrators, and punished Hickel by not putting NOAA in the Interior Department.

+21st century

-In 2007, NOAA celebrated 200 years of service in its role as successor to the United States Survey of the Coast.
+In 2007, NOAA celebrated 200 years of service in its role as successor to the U.S. Survey of the Coast.

-NOAA was officially formed in 1970 and in 2021 had 11,833 civilian employees.
-Its research and operations are further supported by 321 uniformed service members who make up the NOAA Commissioned Corps.
+In 2021, NOAA had 11,833 civilian employees.
+Its research and operations are further supported by 321 uniformed service members, who made up the NOAA Commissioned Corps.

+In 2024, Project 2025 proposed to get rid of the Office of Oceanic and Atmospheric Research, which would "dismantle" NOAA's research division.

+NOAA has experienced numerous changes under the second presidency of Donald Trump.
+On February 27, 2025, several hundred NOAA staffers, mainly probationary, were laid off after staffers from the Department of Government Efficiency (DOGE) entered the headquarters of NOAA.
+By early March, 1,300 NOAA staff members (roughly 10% of the total workforce) were laid off.

+In June, 2025, the Department of Defense announced it would no longer provide critical weather data to scientists and forecasters, including to NOAA staff.

 Organizational structure

-NOAA administrator

-Richard (Rick) W. Spinrad is the 11th and current NOAA Administrator.
-He was nominated by President Biden, and his nomination was confirmed by the US Senate on June 17, 2021, by voice vote.
-He was sworn in on June 23, 2021.
+Silver Spring Campus

+Since 1993, NOAA's administrative headquarters has been located at the Silver Spring Metro Center office complex in downtown Silver Spring, Maryland.
+The consolidated 1.2 e6sqft, four-building campus was constructed in 1993 and is home to over 40 NOAA sub-agencies and offices, including the National Weather Service.